pabloQubit/Click-Glitch/README.md

   * Control down and up press button delay               :alarm_clock:
   * Control the hotkey that enable/disable the macro abc :abc:

+## Download prebuilt binary from /dist dir or build it:
 ## :shipit: **Building**
 1. `npm install` -> *Installs all dependencies*
 2. `npm rebuild` -> *Rebuilds robotjs api to work in electron*